mnemnion/JLpeg.jl/docs/src/index.md

 resemblance to their ordinary meanings.

 Broadly speaking, the combinator operators in JLpeg are a combination of availability, operator precedence, and mnemnonic weight, in that order.
+For example, `&patt` is the signifier for lookahead in the PEG definition, we use `~` because it's unary, and Julia has but few unary operators.

-In any case, we shadow operators, rather than overloading the ones found in `Base`, and they aren't exported; we provide [`JLpeg.Combinators`](@ref) as an easy way to bring them into scope if desired.
+In any case, we shadow operators, rather than overloading the ones found in `Base`, and they aren't exported.
+We provide [`JLpeg.Combinators`](@ref) as an easy way to bring them into scope if desired.
 Most users will stick to the [`@rule`](@ref) and [`@grammar`](@ref) macros, which don't require bringing operators into scope.